How Puerto Rico became a Game Changer of the USA Political Landscape!

 The statements made by President Trump that “Puerto Rico is costing a lot” minimizing the catastrophic damages to the American territory has helped in skyrocketing the numbers of massive migration.
 It took a category 5 hurricane in order for 40% of Americans to know that Puerto Ricans are American citizens by birth.
 It took an extraordinary natural event to put the colonial regime and the discriminatory treatment given by Washington for more than 119 years in the global stage and Puerto Rico back in the National agenda.
 The events caused by Maria in Puerto Rico will be felt in the political landscape in 2018 and 2020 like 9 points earthquake changing Washington political scenery!

 Polls made by the Gallup organization have shown that if Puerto Rico is given independence or associated republic 92% of the population will move to the United States.
+Recent polls done in the Super battleground state of Florida revealed that 73% of Puerto Ricans in the state supports statehood for the territory!
+So, the new statehood movement is now centered in Florida!
 Conservatives, in both the Republican and Democratic party should take notice that the cost of providing government services, at all levels, is 2.7 times higher than the cost in Puerto Rico.
 Only making Puerto Rico a state will bring back it’s population and will guarantee an unprecedented social and economic revival as experienced by the 50th state of the Union, the archipelago of Hawaii.
 It is equality in Puerto Rico or equality in the Union!